py-stockfish/stockfish/README.md

   h   g   f   e   d   c   b   a
 ```

-### Get current board evaluation in centipawns or mate in x
+### Get the current board evaluation in centipawns or mate in x

 ```python
 stockfish.get_evaluation()